souvikmaji/leaderboard/README.md

 - Unit tests
 - Hosting
 - Use datatable sorting feature
-- refactor logic for query parameter parsing
+- refactor logic for query parameter parsing from the controller
 - shields
 - test with a larger dataset